TUI

 #Default behavior

-The TUI starts at --min-size 5 and --sort size so the first screen is the useful triage workload, not singleton noise.
-Pass --min-size 1 when you intentionally want singletons (e.g., looking for orphans).
+The TUI starts at --min-size 5, --sort size, and --layout columns so the first screen is the useful triage workload, not singleton noise.
+Pass --min-size 1 when you intentionally want singletons (e.g., looking for orphans), or --layout focus when you want the detail pane wider with members below.

 The view auto-refreshes from the local store every 15 seconds.
 There is no GitHub call from the TUI itself — to bring in fresh upstream data, run gitcrawl sync (or refresh) in another terminal and the TUI picks it up on the next tick.